dotslashgabut/LyricalVision/README.md

 This contains everything you need to run your app locally.

-View your app in AI Studio: [Lyrical Vision](https://aistudio.google.com/apps/drive/1WKA-bCxzIKD-DcI_pq0HzxN3m1_oNEkg?fullscreenApplet=true&showPreview=true&showAssistant=true)
+View your app in AI Studio: https://ai.studio/apps/drive/1WKA-bCxzIKD-DcI_pq0HzxN3m1_oNEkg

 ## Run Locally